Ribosome-rbx/Motion-Matching-for-Human-Skeleton/README.md

 </details>

 ## Compilation
-The program is easy to compile using Visual Studio Code and CMake.
+The program is easy to compile using Visual Studio Code and CMake. <span style="color:red">Please remember to compile using `Release Mode`, problems may occur under `Debug Mode`</span>

 ```
 git clone https://github.com/Ribosome-rbx/Motion-Matching-for-Human-Skeleton.git